List of Major League Baseball career games played as a right fielder leaders: List

-Jason Heyward, the active leader and 23rd all-time in games played as a right fielder.
+Nick Castellanos, the active leader and 74th all-time in games played as a right fielder.

 Paul Waner held the major league record for 29 years.

 Harry Hooper holds the American League record.

 Dwight Evans' 2,092 games as a right fielder in the American League are the most by any player since 1920.

 Willie Keeler was the first player to appear in 2,000 games in right field.

 Patsy Donovan held the National League record for 32 years.